-A. A video service Provider shall calculate and pay an annual video service provider fee to the Franchising Entity.
+A video service Provider shall calculate and pay an annual video service provider fee to the Franchising Entity.
 The fee shall be 1 of the following:

-- If there is an existing Franchise Agreement, an amount equal to the percentage of gross revenue paid to the Franchising Entity by the incumbent video Provider with the largest number of subscribors in the Franchising Entity. - II.
-At the explication of an existing Franchise Agreement or if there is no existing Franchise Agreement, an amount equal to the percentage of gross revenue as astablished by the Franchising Entity of % (percentage amount to be inserted by Franchising Entity which shall not exceed 5%) and shall be applicable to all providers - B. The tee shall be due on a guarterly basis and paid within 45 days after the close of - the quarter.
+If there is an existing Franchise Agreement, an amount equal to the percentage of gross revenue paid to the Franchising Entity by the incumbent video Provider with the largest number of subscribors in the Franchising Entity.

+At the expiration of an existing Franchise Agreement or if there is no existing Franchise Agreement, an amount equal to the percentage of gross revenue as established by the Franchising Entity of % (percentage amount to be inserted by Franchising Entity which shall not exceed 5%) and shall be applicable to all providers provider and shall not demand the use of any other calculation method other then allowed under the Act.

+B. The tee shall be due on a guartedy basis and paid within 45 days after the close of the quarter.
 Each payment shall include a statement explaining the basis for the calculation of the fee.

-C. The Franchising Entity shall not domand any additional fees or charges from a - provider and shall not demand the use of any other calculation method other thes allowed under the Act.
-D. For purposes of this Section, "gross revenues" means all consideration of any kind or nature, including, - D. For purposes of this Section, gross revenues: means all consideration of any kind of ractile, including, without limitation, cash, couldil, property, and in-kind contributions received by the provider from subscribers for the provision of video service by the video service provider within the jurisdiction of the franchising entity.
-1. Gross revenues shall include all of the following: - XII charges and fees paid by subscribers for the provision of video service, including equipment rental, late tees, insufficient funds fees, fees attributable to video service when sold individually or as part of a package or bundle, or functionally integrated, with services other than video service. - I. Any tranchise fee imposed on the Provider that is passed on to subsoribers. - III.
-Compensation received by the Provider for promotion or exhibition of any products or services over the video service. - Revenue received by the Provider as compensation for carriage of video programming on that Provider's video service. - v.
-All revenue derived from compensation arrangements for advertising to the local franchise area. - vi.
-Any advertising commissions paid to an affiliated third party for video service advartising.
+C. The Franchising Entity shall not domand any additional fees or charges from a

+D. For purposes of this Section, "gross revenues" means all consideration of any kind or nature, including,

+- without limitation, cash, credits, property, and in-kind centributions received by the provider from subscribers for the provision of video service by the video service provider within the jurisdiction of the franchising entity, Gross revenues shall include all of the following: - All charges and fees paid by subscribers for the provision of video service, including equipment rental, late fees, insufficient funds fees, fees attributable to video service when sold individually or as part of a package or bundle, or functionally integrated, with services other than video service.

+Any tranchise fee imposed on the Provider that is passed on to subscribers.

+- Compensation received by the Provider for promotion or exhibition of any products or services over H. the video service. - Revenue received by the Provider as compensation for carriage of video programming on that W. Provider a video service. - All revenue derived from compensation arrangements for advertising to the local franchise area. - Any advertising commissions paid to an affiliated third party for video service advertising.

-2. Gross revenues do not include any of the following:
+Gross revenues do not include any of the following:

-1. Any revenue not actually received, even if billed, such as bad dabt not of any recoveries of bad debt.
+Any revenue not actually received, even if billed, such as bad debt not of any recoveries of bad debt.